Where can I see a train?

 Devonport / Railton area

 The Railton to Devonport cement train can operate almost continuously, seven days a week, depending on shipping schedules.
-The weekday coal train runs to Devonport before returning east.
+The four times a week coal train runs as far as Railton, arriving late in the afternoon before unloading and returning east.

 Burnie area